gwu-libraries/scholarspace-hyrax/README.md

 - As currently configured, `docker-compose.yml` uses Docker volumes to persist storage for the Postgres databases.
 - The Solr and Fedora containers are mapped to local directories on the host (*bind mounts*, in Docker jargon).

+## Deployment tips (production)

+- When applying code changes with a persistent Docker volume (as used in production), it's necessary to delete both the image and the Docker volume that contains the old code.
+To facilitate this series of steps, you can run `script/redeploy-app.sh` from the `/opt/scholarspace/scholarspace-hyrax` directory (after making that script executable).
+This script will bring down all containers, delete the `scholarspace-app` image, delete the `app-hyrax` volume, and then restart all containers, rebuilding the image in the process.
+This script will also precompile the assets for the app as a last step.
+- To avoid typing a long string whenever you want to access the Hyrax app container, you can assign an alias, in the `~/.bash_alias` file, using the `docker ps` command to identify the app container, like so:
+`alias hyrax-container='docker exec -it --user scholarspace $(docker ps --filter "name=app" -q) bash -l'`
+- Likewise, an alias to restart Passenger in the app container (in production):
+`alias restart-hyrax='docker exec $(docker ps --filter 'name=app' -q) bash -lc "passenger-config restart-app /"'`

 ## Development tips

 - The base image for the `app-server` image is derived from Ubuntu 20.
 When mapping the container to the external volume `opt/scholarspace`, which includes the project gems, I encountered a problem with the [ffi](https://github.com/ffi/ffi) gem, which depends on system C components, because my host machine was running Ubuntu 18.
 I resolved the issue by upgrading the host machine to Ubuntu 20 and reinstalling the project gems with `bundle install`.
-- To avoid typing a long string whenever you want to access the Hyrax app container, you can assign an alias, in the `~/.bash_alias` file, using the `docker ps` command to identify the app container, like so:
-`alias hyrax-container='docker exec -it --user scholarspace $(docker ps --filter "name=app" -q) bash -l'`
-- Likewise, an alias to restart Passenger in the app container (in production):
-`alias restart-hyrax='docker exec $(docker ps --filter 'name=app' -q) bash -lc "passenger-config restart-app /"'`
 - To facilitate recreating the entire app & environment from scratch (fresh install), you could use a script like the following:
 ```
 #!/bin/bash